bradfitz/livecore/README.md

 ## Overview

-livecore produces standards-compliant ELF ET_CORE core files from running Linux processes with minimal stop-the-world (STW) time by using iterative pre-copy passes and a short final delta copy.
+`livecore` produces core files from running Linux processes with minimal stop-the-world (STW) time by using iterative pre-copy passes and a short final delta copy.

-## Features

-- **Low pause time**: Uses soft-dirty tracking to minimize process interruption
-- **Standards compliant**: Produces ELF core files readable by gdb, lldb, readelf
-- **No restore functionality**: Capture-only tool
-- **Cross-namespace support**: Works across PID namespaces with appropriate capabilities
+The motivation is to run [`goref`](https://github.com/cloudwego/goref/) against processes with hundreds of gigabytes of memory where `grf attach PID` is too slow and would result in visible downtime for users.
+Instead, `goref` supports working from a core file, but tools like `gcore` pause the process while they copy.

+Instead `livecore` aims to generate subsecond pauses while the scanning phase before the pause and ELF core writing phase after the pause can take significantly longer.

 ## Requirements

-- Linux x86-64 (aarch64 support planned)
+- Linux x86-64 (aarch64 patches welcome)
-- Go ≥ 1.25
+- Go 1.25
-- CAP_SYS_PTRACE capability
-- Yama ptrace scope permitting

 ## Usage